 On the port side, there are a variety of guest services including the Shore Excursions Desk, Next Cruise Consultant, and the Internet Cafe.
 This area was usually quite busy.

 Past the Atrium, you arrive at the bottom level of 678 Ocean Place.
 Immediately to the starboard side is Le Bistro.
-Honestly, we were a bit disappointed in service and food at this restaurant.

 Across from the restaurants is the Headliners Comedy club.
 During the day, this venue often doubled as the art auction location.
 On some nights of the cruise, comedy acts were featured here.
 There were two comedians that alternated showings at 7, 9, and 11pm (adult’s only).
-We saw both comedians at the 9pm show and found them to be quite funny.

 On other nights, this venue transformed into the Howl at the Moon piano bar.
 The performers were pretty solid musicians, but what made this show was the banter between the performers and the heckling of the crowd.